 Stewards of Change Institute (SOCI) uses a powerful and highly effective tool to bring ideas to life and explain challenging concepts at our regional and national symposia, educational and training sessions, and other activities.
 We call it “vision mapping” because it charts a visual narrative that enables event participants to literally see – in real time – what they’ve been thinking and discussing.

-Vision mapping is also one the most engaging and productive techniques we use to help organizations generate learning and gain insights to inform their programmatic, organizational and/or strategic goals.
+It is also one of the most engaging and productive techniques we use to help organizations generate learning and gain insights to inform their programmatic, organizational and/or strategic goals.

 Using human-centered design principles – that is, ones that focus specifically on the client’s needs and realities – we simulate various scenarios that reflect the complex, real-world environment in which individuals, families and/or organizations operate.
 The process includes creating graphically illustrated personas, composite characters who bring to life the people and situations in the scenarios.